DEFRA/ncea-frontend/README.md

-├── src                    // Keeps the application code │   ├── assets             // Contains all the sass styles and scripts │   │   ├── sass           // Contains all the sass styles and functions │   │   └── scripts        // Contains all the javascript modules or functions
-│   ├── config             // To define and initiate the configurations │   │   └── geoNetwork..ts // Here is where you can find the initialization of the axios clients │   ├── controllers        // The definition of all route handlers can be found here
+├── src                    // Keeps the application code │   ├── assets             // Contains all the sass styles and scripts │   │   ├── sass           // Contains all the sass styles and functions │   ├── config             // To define and initiate the configurations │   │   └── geoNetwork..ts // Here is where you can find the initialization of the axios clients │   ├── controllers        // The definition of all route handlers can be found here